The top educational West End shows in London right now

 The Lion King

 Journey to the heart of the Serengeti at The Lion King, a Disney musical that’s been wowing audiences since 1999.
 Follow Simba from young cub to becoming king of the Pride Lands, guided by his father Mufasa.
 Along the way, audiences will see 200 puppets bring the animal kingdom to life, as well as spectacular costumes to bring out the best of beloved Disney characters including Nala, Timon and Pumbaa.
-Heavy with the haunting sounds of Africa, you’ll want to take your children to see The Lion King, a piece of West End history.
+Heavy with the haunting sounds of Africa, you’ll want to take your children to see The Lion King.